Rules of the Campfire

 Stories in Glass: Book One

-If you woke up one day and realized you had memories from more than seventy lives, fluid in every language you’d ever spoken, and recalled all the texts you’d ever read, would you wonder why?
+If you woke up one day and realized you had memories from more than seventy lives, fluent in every language you’d ever spoken, and recalled all the texts you’d ever read, would you wonder why?

 It took Asitr forty years to discover the why.
 Soon after, he appears as a guest on a radio talk show to bait traps with the telling of stories.
 He tells tales about his life as one of the world’s most popular and quickly forgotten celebrities — of gardening for the Prophet Enoch, eavesdropping on Satan and Baal Zebub, and living between lives in a lost world.
 They sounded like the tall tales of a crazy man.